 A furnace is a more powerful heating system

-and is necessary for certain colder climates.
-That’s because a heat pump has difficulty when the weather hits about 40 degrees Fahrenheit, or 4.4 degrees Celsius.
-As weird as it may seem, during cold weather, a heat pump is designed to pull heat from the outside air and use it to raise the temperature of the inside air.
-Even when it feels cold outside, there is still an adequate amount of heat for the heat pump to operate correctly, but at exceptionally low temperatures there is not enough heat available outside to warm the inside air to higher temperatures needed to stay warm.
-So while a heat pump may be ideal during the winter months for someone in Daytona Beach, someone living in upstate New York with a heat pump would probably also need a furnace for the more extreme temperatures.
-If you’re living in those colder climates without a furnace to kick in during freezing temperatures, a heat pump may run for hours trying to make your home warm enough for comfort.
+and is essential for certain cooler climates.
+That’s because a heat pump has difficulty when the temperature hits about 40 degrees Fahrenheit.
+As unusual as it may seem, during cooler temperatures, a heat pump is designed to remove heat from the outdoors and use it to raise the temperature of the inside air.
+Although it may be too cool outside for comfort, there is still an adequate amount of heat for the heat pump to function well, but at exceptionally low temperatures there is not enough heat available outside to heat the air inside to high enough temperatures needed to keep warm.
+So while a heat pump may be ideal during the heating season for someone in Daytona Beach, someone living in upstate New York with a heat pump would likely also need a furnace for the more extreme temperatures.
+If you don’t have a furnace that kicks in when the freezing temperatures hit, the heat pump can run for hours trying to keep your home warm enough.

 How to achieve maximum efficiency with your heat pump

-In some areas, heat pumps can function with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s actual temperature to heat and cool.
-This is a great alternative for certain northern regions, but extra land must be available in order to install the needed piping for a geothermal system.
+In some areas, heat pumps can function with geothermal systems, and the heating source is better for the environment because it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+This is a great alternative for certain northern climates, but extra land must be available in order to install the needed piping for a geothermal system.

-Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that doesn’t work when extreme temperatures hit, or investing in multiple systems when one would suffice.
+We know, we know – you didn’t need another thing to think about when it comes to home comfort; but, remember, it’s important to consider the pros and cons of each heating and cooling system so you don’t end up investing in a system that doesn’t work when extreme temperatures hit, or investing in multiple systems when one would suffice.

-If you can’t decide which system would best fit your needs, call Pardee Service Experts Heating & Air Conditioning to schedule
+If you can’t decide which system would best fit your needs, call Pardee Service Experts to schedule

-a free in-home quote.
-We are here to answer any and all of your questions to make sure you make the right choice for your home.
+a complimentary in-home quote.
+We are here to answer any and all of your questions to help you make the right choice for your home.